divyansh3107/ASIC-Design/README.md

                      $is_bgeu ? ($src1_value >= $src2_value) :
                      1'b0;

-         //Current instruction is valid if one of the previous 2 instructions were not (taken_branch or load or jump)
          $valid = ~(>>1$valid_taken_br || >>2$valid_taken_br || >>1$is_load || >>2$is_load || >>2$jump_valid || >>1$jump_valid);

          //Current instruction is valid & is a taken branch